etlbox/etlbox.website/doks_v1.8/content/docs/introduction/simple-flow.md

 2|"Shirt"|3|7|1500
 3|"Jeans"|5|2|3000

-It should simulate orders for clothing.
 All data is separated with a ",", and the first row is the header.

 ### Destination table

-We want to store the data from the file in a destination table in Sql Server.
+We want to store this data in a SQL Server table:
-The destination table will look like this:

 ColumnName|Data Type|Constraints
 ----------|---------|----------